-Overall, income before donations and endowments increased from £41.6m in 2022 to £47.1m in 2023.
-The most significant factors were an increase in investment income, particularly income from securities, and the resumption of commercial catering and conferencing after a period of constrained activity following the pandemic.
+Overall, income before donations and endowments increased from £47.1m in 2023 to £53.5m in 2024.
+The most significant factors were an increase in investment income, particularly income from securities, an increase in commercial catering and conferencing business, and income from filming in the College grounds.

-Income before donations and endowments represented 83.2% of income in 2023, a slight reduction from 84.7% in 2022, due to the increase in Endowment donations in 2023.
+Income before donations and endowments represented 87.3% of income in 2024, an increase from 83.2% in 2023, reflecting the significant increase in investment income and a small reduction in new endowments and capital grants in 2024.